 Hiring nontraditional candidates

-Moreover, as many employee career paths continue on nonlinear trajectories, with roles and responsibilities blending into one another, employers face the challenge of pinpointing suitable people to fit ever-evolving positions.
-Many companies are seeking to diversify and expand their talent pipelines to bring in fresh, albeit nontraditional, candidates.
+Moreover, many employee career paths operate on nonlinear trajectories, which blends roles and responsibilities into one another.
+Pinpointing suitable people to fit ever-evolving positions is a challenge for companies — especially for employers seeking to diversify and expand their talent pipelines with fresh, albeit nontraditional, candidates.

-But to do this successfully, employers must be comfortable assessing and evaluating candidates differently than they have in the past — in some cases, removing prerequisites like formal education and specific experience requirements from job postings.
-As many employers struggle with taking such a nontraditional approach to attracting talent, they are increasingly partnering with staffing and executive hiring firms that have access to a wide pool of promising candidates.
+To do this successfully, employers must be comfortable with new models of assessing and evaluating candidates— in some cases, removing prerequisites like formal education and specific experience requirements from job postings — to attract talent.
+This nontraditional approach can be a struggle, and businesses are increasingly finding the most effective strategy is to partner with staffing and executive hiring firms.

-An experienced staffing partner helps guide their clients through the end-to-end hiring process, alleviating their burden by providing robust talent acquisition solutions — from screening candidates against organizational requirements and running background checks to negotiating contracts and wages on the employer’s behalf.
-Not only does outsourcing connect organizations with quality talent, but it also helps reduce the strain on their HR team — saving time, money, and energy.
+An experienced staffing partner has access to a wider pool of promising candidates and can guide their clients through the end-to-end hiring process.
+This approach saves time, money, and energy, of course.
+But it also alleviates HR’s burden by providing robust talent acquisition solutions, from screening candidates against organizational requirements, to running background checks, to negotiating contracts and wages on the employer’s behalf.
+Ultimately, outsourcing connects organizations with quality talent and reduces the strain on HR teams while producing better results.

 Stay on trend with Maslow Media